Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 21 Februari 2025 15.30.36 UTC
+- WIB: Jumat, 21 Februari 2025 16.25.26 UTC
-- WITA: Jumat, 21 Februari 2025 16.30.36 UTC
+- WITA: Jumat, 21 Februari 2025 17.25.26 UTC
-- WIT: Jumat, 21 Februari 2025 17.30.36 UTC
+- WIT: Jumat, 21 Februari 2025 18.25.26 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: technology
+Kategori: friendship